joybaidya2/Simple-and-Standard-webpage/README.md

-Here is the simple and standard website
+Here is the simple and standard website using tailwind and javascipt

 Live-Link: https://joybaidya2.github.io/Simple-and-Stander-webpage/